llexileon/datavisual/README.md

 # DataBounce

+- Task management visualization.

-- A task management visualization application, designed to parse real time productivity data into an interactive persistent enviroment using the [Gosu framework](http://code.google.com/p/gosu/) to render graphics and sound.
+- An application designed to parse real time productivity data into an interactive persistent enviroment using the [Gosu framework](http://code.google.com/p/gosu/) to render graphics and sound.

 - My aim was to create an asthetically pleasing executive desk toy augmented with real time productivity data.